Experiential learning resources for the innovative educator

 If you're looking for some PBL tools to help you get started, grab my free self-directed PBL mini-bundle of resources.

-10 Benefits of a Project-Based Summer School Program
+10 Benefits of a Project-Based Summer School Class

 Let's get started!
-Why develop a self-directed project-based summer school program or session?
+Why develop a self-directed project-based summer school class or program?
 Run through this list of benefits and then tell me you aren't jumping out of your seat to get started planning right now!

 Project-based learning, when self-directed, is highly engaging because students drive the experiences based on personal interests.